-22. Approval of the regulatory framework for determining bonuse including for members of the Board of Directors of the Bank; 23.
-Approval of structure, size and composition of the Supervisor appointments and removals of the Supervisory Board commi Supervisory Board committees; 24.
-Election of the external auditors; 25.
-Appointment and dismissal of trade representatives (procura 26.
-Appointment and dismissal of the Corporate Secretary; 27.
-Attraction of borrowings by the Bank; 28.
-Securing borrowings or any other liabilities of the Bank or any the regular economic activities of the Bank; 29.
-Granting lending and trade finance products (by amount; by a 30.
-Sale of credit asset, disregard of its amount, if: It is a collective sale (sale of more than one credit asset at or The Bank will receive loss from the sale of credit asset, and the sale is above the decision-making limits of the Board of D 31.
-Approval of loan restructuring; 32.
-Approval of loan write-off; 33.
-Approval of acquisition and disposal of fixed assets and intar 34.
-Approval of issuance of bonds; 35.
-Approval of administrative expenses; 36.
-Approval of cash limits; 37.
-Implementation of equity investments in public companies; 38.
-Implementation of any equity investments in private compani 39.
-Approval and amendment of the Bank's statute, framework a 40.
-Determining and approving the terms and conditions to be us deposits to the Bank's employees; 41.
-Convening General Meetings, if deemed necessary for the in 42.
-Supervision and representation of the Bank in case of conflic Directors; 43.
-Based on the decision of the General Meeting, procession of Board of Directors on behalf of the Bank, submission of a cla Directors without the decision of the General Meeting if the is members of the Board of Directors; 44.
-Supervising implementation of measures in accordance with External and Internal Audits, as well as the National Bank of 45.
-Making a decision on such issues that are beyond the scope 46.
-Perform any other duties as required by the General Meeting
+22. Approval of the regulatory framework for determining bonuses and/or additional benefits for employees, including for members of the Board of Directors of the Bank; simple majority 23.
+Approval of structure, size and composition of the Supervisory Board committees, including appointments and removals of the Supervisory Board committee members; reviewing reports of the Supervisory Board committees; simple majority 24.
+Election of the external auditors; simple majority 25.
+Appointment and dismissal of trade representatives (procurators); simple majority 26.
+Appointment and dismissal of the Corporate Secretary; simple majority 27.
+Attraction of borrowings by the Bank; simple majority 28.
+Securing borrowings or any other liabilities of the Bank or any third party, if they fall outside the scope of the regular economic activities of the Bank; simple majority 29.
+Granting lending and trade finance products (by amount; by maturity); simple majority 30.
+Sale of credit asset, disregard of its amount, if: It is a collective sale (sale of more than one credit asset at once) of credit assets; The Bank will receive loss from the sale of credit asset, and the sale is above the decision-making limits of the Board of Directors; simple majority 31.
+Approval of loan restructuring; simple majority 32.
+Approval of loan write-off; simple majority 33.
+Approval of acquisition and disposal of fixed assets and intangible assets; simple majority 34.
+Approval of issuance of bonds; simple majority 35.
+Approval of administrative expenses; simple majority 36.
+Approval of cash limits; simple majority 37.
+Implementation of equity investments in public companies; simple majority 38.
+Implementation of any equity investments in private companies; simple majority 39.
+Approval and amendment of the Bank's statute, framework and policy type of documents; simple majority 40.
+Determining and approving the terms and conditions to be used with regard to credit recourses and deposits to the Bank's employees; simple majority 41.
+Convening General Meetings, if deemed necessary for the interests of the Bank; simple majority 42.
+Supervision and representation of the Bank in case of conflict between the members of the Board of Directors; simple majority 43.
+Based on the decision of the General Meeting, procession of legal dispute against members of the Board of Directors on behalf of the Bank, submission of a claim against members of the Board of Directors without the decision of the General Meeting if the issue is related to the responsibility of members of the Board of Directors; simple majority 44.
+Supervising implementation of measures in accordance with results of examinations carried out by the External and Internal Audits, as well as the National Bank of Georgia; simple majority 45.
+Making a decision on such issues that are beyond the scope of the Board of Directors' powers; simple majority 46.
+Perform any other duties as required by the General Meeting. simple majority